 No one enjoys having to stay in hospital and it’s understandable to want to know your discharge date as soon as possible.
-Your health and recovery is the priority for hospital staff.

 What will hospital staff do to prepare me for discharge?

 Here are some of the basic things staff responsible for your discharge should make sure are in place, particularly if you do not need any formal care when you leave hospital:

 - you have clothes to go home in and front door keys

 - you have enough money for short-term needs

 - there’s someone collecting you, or a taxi or hospital transport is booked